Marie-Dominique Chenu: Influence

 Chenu was a forerunner of the ressourcement in theology that preceded the reforms of Vatican II.
 Chenu played a large role in the reappropriation of historic theological sources that led to the nouvelle théologie.
 In particular he promoted the return to Thomas Aquinas as a source, but rejected 19th-century "modern scholastic" theology.

-Although his book Une école de la théologie: Le Saulchoir was put on the Index librorum prohibitorum in 1942 by Pope Pius XII and the Holy Office, he was later exonerated and his theology embraced by the fathers of the Second Vatican Council.
+Although his book Une école de la théologie: Le Saulchoir was put on the Index librorum prohibitorum in 1942 by Pope Pius XII and the Holy Office, he was later rehabilitated and his theology embraced by the fathers of the Second Vatican Council.

 Chenu can be credited with being the grandfather of the liberation theology movement, since Gustavo Gutiérrez of Peru, who wrote the first book on liberation theology, studied with Chenu at the Institut Catholique de Paris, and cites him numerous times in his ground breaking book.
-Gutiérrez moved to France and become a member of the same Dominican community that Chenu belonged to.
+Gutiérrez moved to France and became a member of the same Dominican community that Chenu belonged to.